Misty Copeland is bringing "Ballet Across America"

 Are you reading any interesting books right now?

-The book that I've been reading so much of is my book Ballerina Body, that's coming out soon.
-So much of the editing and everything.
+The book that I've been reading so much of is my book Ballerina Body.
+That's coming out soon.
 I feel like that's on my mind when I do have a free moment to read.

 What's your definition of a "ballerina body," since that's the title of the book?